 Pushchairs are to be folded up during transport.

 If you are wanting to incorporate cycling on your visit you can bring your cycle on our trains for a fee of £2, but there is limited cycle carrying capacity on board.
 There is also a bicycle parking area at Shackerstone Station.
-There are many good cycle routes available and more information can be find via Leicester council.
+There are many good cycle routes available and more information can be find via Leicestershire County Council.

-Dogs are welcome in all our stations and trains but not in our Victorian Tea Room or Souvenir shop.
+Dogs are welcome in all our stations and trains but not in The Victorian Tea Room or Souvenir shop.
 We do have an outdoor areas where you can enjoy snacks and drinks with your furry friend.